 At the centre, z = 0,

-In case of flat surfaces. m = I (πR2)
+In the case of flat surfaces, m = I (πR2)

 Magnetic Field Variation on the Axial Distance

-At the centre, the M.F is maximum, but when we are moving to either side of the circular loop along the z-axis, the field is varying Non – linearly, at two points along the axis, the second derivative of
+At the centre, the M.F. is maximum, but when we are moving to either side of the circular loop along the z-axis, the field varies non-linearly at two points along the axis,

-‘N’ turns are wound on a cylindrical tube having radius ‘a’ & length ‘L’, so closely that the surface of the cylindrical tube presents a surface current density ‘k’.
-Assuming each turn having a circular shape.
+‘N’ turns are wound on a cylindrical tube having radius ‘a’ and length ‘L’ so closely that the surface of the cylindrical tube presents a surface current density ‘k’, assuming each turn has a circular shape.

-The no of turns are n d z and the current I in the above formula can be replaced by ndzi of the M.F due to this current is
+The number of turns is n d z, and the current I in the above formula can be replaced by ndzi of the M.F. due to this current.

 z = a tan θ , dx = a sec2 θ dθ.